ozbekburak/dfir-radar/README.md

-# Binalyze RADAR: Automated DFIR Reporting Tool for Real-time Insight into the Industry
+# Forensics RADAR: Automated DFIR Reporting Tool for Real-time Insight into the Industry

 ## Introduction